 The key shifts and emerging talent that are driving change within the fashion industry globally

-Generation Z is being targeted with empty promises of peace, love and change.
+Generation Z are being targeted with empty promises of peace, love and change.
 Tori West explains why it’s time for brands to put their words into action.

-Generation Z is too busy cleaning up your mess to pay attention to your brand’s ‘purpose mindset’ products and campaigns; in fact, Gen Zers see right through those.
-Growing up in an era of Brexit, Trump and climate change, young people have rightly lost faith in the decisions of their elders, so it really comes as no surprise that the most important topic to Gen Z right now is ethics.
+Generation Z are too busy cleaning up your mess to pay attention to your brand’s purpose mindset products and campaigns; in fact, Generation Zers see right through those.
+Growing up in an era of Brexit, Trump and climate change, young people have rightly lost faith in the decisions of their elders, so it comes as no surprise that the most important topic to Generation Z right now is ethics.

 ‘We’re being sold peace and love as empty promises of change for brands to maximise profits,’ says Rachelle Cox, a 22-year-old London-based creative.
 ‘The fast fashion industry is one of the leading causes of global warming, landfill and ocean waste, so how can companies brand themselves with a purpose mindset when they unethically overproduce stock?’

 The world’s second-biggest fashion retailer, H&M, is ambitious to push for a sustainable future and announced that by 2030, it aims to use only recycled or other sustainably sourced materials.
 However, not everyone has faith in this promise.
 This year, after the fast-fashion retailer admitted to ‘mistakes’ in its strategy, H&M shares fell to their lowest level in a decade.
-‘Sustainability can’t work under capitalism and fast fashion, they’re opposites,’ Cox continues.
+‘Sustainability can’t work under capitalism and fast fashion; they’re opposites,’ continues Cox.
 It begs the question: how do you persuade young people concerned about the environment to buy an item from a fast-fashion brand, when the industry is being outed as one of the dirtiest polluters in the world?
-The truth is, they’re not even thinking about it; in the UK, Gen Z is giving up the high street for Downing Street.
+The truth is, they’re not even thinking about it; in the UK, Generation Z are giving up the high street for Downing Street.

-Without honesty and transparency, Gen Z will continue to put its trust in smaller, independent brands.
+Without honesty and transparency, Generation Z will continue to put their trust in smaller, independent brands.

 In February, thousands of children skipped school and gathered outside London’s Houses of Parliament to protest against climate change.
 Shopping and wearing the latest high-street trends is becoming less of a priority for them, especially when it escalates the very issue they’re fighting hard to change.

 The 2018 Deloitte Millennial Survey reports that 75% of young people believe that business leaders focus on their own agendas rather than considering wider society, and 62% think companies have no ambition beyond wanting to make money.
-Therefore, if a brand wants Gen Z customers, it must satisfy their expectations of honesty and transparency.
-Gen Z wants to know what impact its consumer choices have on other people and the planet, all the way from employees’ experience in the supply chain to what happens to the clothes that aren’t sold.
+Therefore, if a brand wants Generation Z customers, it must satisfy their expectations of honesty and transparency.
+Generation Z want to know what impact their consumer choices have on other people and the planet, from employees’ experience in the supply chain to what happens to the clothes that aren’t sold.

-Without that transparency, Gen Z will continue to put its trust in smaller, independent brands.
-Why would Gen Zers buy a fast-fashion t-shirt bearing a slogan that reads ‘Equality’ when the company’s practices contradict their values?
+Without that transparency, Generation Z will continue to put their trust in smaller, independent brands.
+Why would Generation Zers buy a fast-fashion t-shirt bearing a slogan that reads ‘Equality’ when the company’s practices contradict their values?
 The item could be made in a sweatshop by someone not on a living wage – what’s so equal about that?
 On the flip side, they could buy that same slogan t-shirt from a smaller brand that makes to order, pays fair wages and is operated by people who share similar values and experiences to them.

 Thomas Brunskill, the creator of queer, political slogan t-shirt brand Mundane, recognises this.
-‘By purchasing an activist-oriented product from an individual or small business, you are truly fuelling raw creativity and genuinely allowing a voice to people within the community.
-My queer t-shirts share true, unfiltered messages from an individual within the queer community who isn’t doing this to reach profit margins or impress investors.’
-One thing is clear: it’s Gen Z’s world and we’re just living in it.
+‘By purchasing an activist-orientated product from an individual or small business, you are truly fuelling raw creativity and genuinely giving a voice to people in the community.
+My queer t-shirts share true, unfiltered messages from an individual in the queer community who isn’t doing this to reach profit margins or impress investors.’
+One thing is clear: it’s Generation Z’s world and we’re just living in it.

-Tori West is the editor of Bricks Magazine, an independent, intersectional feminist publication exploring social-political issues within fashion and art.
+Tori West is the editor of Bricks magazine, an independent, intersectional feminist publication exploring sociopolitical issues in fashion and art.